-- ✓ The maintenance of academic standards in all subjects. - ✓ The regulations for Junior High basketball are governed by the State Catholic Youth Organization and are outlined in the Diocesan Elementary Athletic Guidelines.
+- \checkmark The maintenance of academic standards in all subjects. - ✓ The regulations for Junior High basketball are governed by the State Catholic Youth Organization and are outlined in the Diocesan Elementary Athletic Guidelines.
 Also, where applicable adherence to eligibility standards and regulations set down by the Pennsylvania Interscholastic Athletic Association (PIAA). - ✓ Students must be present in school more than 41⁄2 hours in order to participate in after school activities or athletic contests. - ✓ Regular attendance at school (Students may not participate in an athletic practice or contest if they are not present in school for at least 41⁄2 hours of the school day).
-This applies to weekend activities following a Friday absence. - ✓ 15 unexcused tardies accumulated during the course of a school year will render a student ineligible to participate in any social, co-curricular, or extra-curricular activities including athletics. - ✓ Proper adherence to the discipline code of conduct at the Catholic Elementary School (See STUDENT CONDUCT-BEHAVIOR OUTSIDE OF SCHOOL). - ✓ Attendance at all practices is required of all athletes.
+This applies to weekend activities following a Friday absence. - ✓ 3 unexcused tardies accumulated during a marking period will render a student ineligible to participate in the next scheduled social, co-curricular, or extra-curricular activity, including athletics, and will receive a DETENTION. - ✓ Proper adherence to the discipline code of conduct at the Catholic Elementary School (See STUDENT CONDUCT-BEHAVIOR OUTSIDE OF SCHOOL). - ✓ Attendance at all practices is required of all athletes.
 If an athlete is going to be late or expects to miss a practice session, parents/guardians must notify the coach in advance. - ✓ All athletes should understand that athletic contests and practices do not take precedence over detentions or school suspensions.
 All school/team dress code regulations are to be followed at all times.